huy2272/expenseTracking/README.md

 # expenseTracking
 Using React.js this project aims to build a website to track user expenses.

+To easier maintain this project in the future, it will be rewritten using TypeScipt.

 ### New features (coming soon)
 Users will be able to calculate the minimum down payment needed for their home